 SEE THE UNSEEN

 People often skip cancer screenings if they don’t see any symptoms.
-Even though the purpose of screening is to catch cancer before symptoms appear so it can be treated as early as possible.
-So to encourage people to stop skipping screenings, Baylor Scott & White Health needed a memorable way to convey the idea that just because you can’t see something, doesn’t mean it’s not there.
-That’s when we teamed up with one of the NFL’s biggest stars, Dak Prescott, and hid our message in plain sight on his “white” cleats for fans to discover during primetime football.
+So to encourage more people to get screened, Baylor Scott & White Health needed a memorable way to convey the idea that just because you can’t see something doesn’t mean it’s not there.
+That’s when we hid our message in plain sight during primetime football.

 Social Video | Print | Digital | Website | Influencer Marketing | OOH